 Small molecule compounds are typically solvated at high concentration (ideally 1,000xconcentrated) in DMSO and stored frozen as master stocks.
-For 384-well format assays these master stocks will be diluted by one of two alternative methods, the selection of which will be dictated by the type of dispensing instrument that is to be used.
+For 384-well format assays the user will choose to dilute master stocks using one of two alternative methods.
+The selection of dispensing method to be used will be dictated by the type of instrument that will be used.
 This Technical Manual provides detailed protocols for each of these two alternative methods:

 a.)
-Assay setups in which a conventional tip-based instrument is used to dispense test compounds into assay wells (in black text).
+Assay setups in which a conventional tip-based instrument is used to dispense μL volumes of test compounds into assay wells (protocol is presented in black text).
 Use Compound Screening Medium (CSM) to generate a series of 2x-concentration test compound treatment media, as described in Step 2a of the Assay Protocol.
-The final concentration of DMSO carried over into assay reactions should not exceed 0.4%; strive to use 1,000x-concentrated stocks when they are prepared in any organic solvent.
+The final concentration of DMSO carried over into assay reactions should never exceed 0.4%; strive to use 1,000x-concentrated stocks when they are prepared in DMSO.